 - Keep offering new foods.
-If your child doesn't like a food one week, she may love it the next.
+If your child doesn't like a food one week, they may love it the next.
 It takes many times for a child to like some foods, so don't give up!
-This is your window of opportunity to widen her palate.
+This is your window of opportunity to widen their palate.

 - Small children like to imitate their parents.
-If your child sees you eating a variety of foods, she may do the same.
+If your child sees you eating a variety of foods, they may do the same.

 - Stick to mostly unprocessed foods such as fruits and vegetables.
 These provide great nutrition for your baby's growing brain and body.

 - Whole grains are also a good source of nutrition.

 - Keep cutting your child's food into small pieces, staying mindful of potential choking hazards.

 Safety Questions You May Have

-- How can I keep my child safe when she's moving full speed ahead?
+- How can I keep my child safe when they are moving full speed ahead?

 - Is it too soon to start using sunscreen?